 Recommended by Cosette from KarsTravels

 Wander through the medieval streets and browse through the souvenir shops.
 Visit the castle perched on top of the mountain, towering over the town.
-Next to the castle is a path which has a perfect view over the river Dordogne and its surroundings.
+Next to the castle is a path that has a perfect view over the river Dordogne and its surroundings.

 If you plan to do all the thing there is in Beynac, including the Gabarre ride and kayaking, then plan a whole day.
 If you only want to do the things inside the town walls, take half a day for it.